What Are Mixed Content Warnings?

-So you want to start handling transactional data on your website or perhaps want to improve your SEO with Google by installing an SSL Certificate.
-To achieve this, VentraIP Australia offers you two options; either a COMODO SSL Certificate which comes free with all our Web Hosting plans, or with a warranty-backed paid alternative from Trustwave.
+Let’s start with the SSL installation.
+To achieve this, VentraIP Australia offers you two options; either a COMODO SSL Certificate, which comes free with all our Web Hosting plans, or with a warranty-backed paid alternative from Trustwave.

 Why Is My Website Throwing This Error?

-Let’s Look At A Real Life Example
+Let’s Look At A Real-Life Example

 How Do We Know What Is Being Insecurely Loaded?